box/developer.box.com/content/guides/box-mcp/remote/index.md

 To add the remote Box MCP server in Azure API Center's Enterprise Registry, follow the instructions provided by Azure.
 Detailed steps and guidance are available in the official Microsoft documentation: [Add an MCP Server in Azure API Center's Enterprise Registry](https://learn.microsoft.com/en-us/azure/api-center/register-discover-mcp-server).

+### Amazon Quick Suite

+To add the remote Box MCP server in Amazon Quick Suite, follow these steps:

+1. In the Amazon Quick Suite console, choose **Integrations** and click **Model Content Protocol** tile.
+2. On the Create Integration page, enter a name and optional description.
+3. Set the MCP server endpoint to `https://mcp.box.com`.
+4. Click **Next**, select the authentication method, and provide the required configuration.
+   - For OAuth, use the client credentials you created in the Box Admin Console when configuring the Box MCP server (Additional Configuration → Add Integration Credentials).
+Ensure the Amazon Quick Suite redirect/callback URI is allow‑listed in Box.
+5. Select **Create and continue**, review the integration, then **Next**.
+Optionally share the integration with other users.

+For details, see Amazon Quick Suite documentation: [Model Context Protocol (MCP) integration](https://docs.aws.amazon.com/quicksuite/latest/userguide/mcp-integration.html).

 ### Anthropic's Messages API

 Connect the remote Box MCP server with [Anthropic's Messages API](https://docs.anthropic.com/en/api/messages).
 Clone [this sample chat bot project](https://github.com/box-community/mcp-client-remote-mcp-react) to get started quickly.
 It allows you to have a conversation with an Anthropic model, which has access to tools provided by the Box remote MCP server.